lance0145/C4/web-gui/README.md

 *BYOB now includes a powerful web GUI which makes it more accessible to new users.
 Check out https://buildyourownbotnet.com to see a preview, or follow [this guide](https://github.com/malwaredllc/byob/wiki) to get started!
 Key features include:*

 ## Dashboard
-A control panel for your C2 server with a point-and-click interface for executing post-exploitation modules across your botnet.
+A control panel for your C2 server with a point-and-click interface for executing cyber-security modules across your botnet.
 The dashboard includes a map of your bots across the globe, and hashrate trackers & graphs for those of you mining Monero.
 ![dashboard_preview](https://github.com/malwaredllc/byob-app-local/blob/master/buildyourownbotnet/assets/images/previews/preview-dashboard.png)

 ## Payload Generator